 The modern retail store is a complex coded assemblage and data-intensive environment, its operations and management mediated by a number of interlinked big data systems.
-This paper draws on an ethnography of a retail store in Ireland to examine how these systems modulate the functioning of the store and working practices of employees.
-It was found that retail work involves a continual movement between a governance regime of control reliant on big data systems which seek to regulate and harnesses formal labour and automation into enterprise planning, and a disciplinary regime that deals with the symbolic, interactive labour that workers perform and act as a reserve mode of governmentality if control fails.
+This paper draws on an ethnography of a superstore in Ireland to examine how these systems modulate the functioning of the store and working practices of employees.
+It was found that retail work involves a continual movement between a governance regime of control reliant on big data systems which seek to regulate and harnesses formal labour and automation into enterprise planning, and a disciplinary regime that deals with the symbolic, interactive labour that workers perform and acts as a reserve mode of governmentality if control fails.
 This continual movement is caused by new systems of control being open to vertical and horizontal fissures.
-While retail functions as a coded assemblage of control, systems are too brittle to sustain the governmentality desired.
+While retail functions as a coded assemblage of control, systems are too brittle to sustain the code/space and governmentality desired.

-Keywords: retail, control, discipline, code/space, labour, big data, automation.
+Keywords: retail, work, big data, code/space, governmentality, discipline, control